 What is in the package?

-FCPX Auto Tracker has been updated once again with improved functionality thanks to the new and improved Track Editor 2.2.
-The new track editor analyzes media faster than ever and with improved accuracy by way of the brand new Track Assist Filter.
-Just turn on the filter to increase the contrast of your scene, making it easier for the tracker to interpret differences in the media.
-Plus, users can now adjust the Search Size of their track to push accuracy even further.
+FCPX Auto Tracker has been updated once again with improved functionality thanks to the new and improved fxplug4 Track Editor.
+The new editor analyzes and exports media even faster than ever and with improved accuracy.
+Users can adjust the Search Size of their track to push accuracy even further.
 Just increase the Search Size to track faster movements and decrease it to track slower movements.
 Plus, you can now take advantage of new physics presets to add effects like dangling, and bouncing to your media.
 The latest update includes downloads for Intel and M1 versions.
 Select the M1 version if your computer is macOS 11.2 or newer to take advantage of all the new features.

 Point Tracking Made Simple in Final Cut Pro X